HubRise/website/content/apps/woocommerce/en/pull-orders.md

 ### Charges

 Charges encompass shipping and additional fees.
-The fields sent in the payloads are as follows:
+The fields sent are the following:

-- `name`: The name of the charge, which is `Delivery charge` for shipping charges.
+- `name`: The name of the charge.
+For shipping charges, this is `Delivery charge`.
 - `ref`: For shipping charges, the ref code set from the WooCommerce Bridge configuration.
 For additional fees, this field is `null`.
 - `price`: The amount of the charge.